Worker

 pidgey worker dev --queue emails --queue notifications

-Use this to prioritize certain queues or separate workloads.
+This is useful to prioritize certain queues or separate workloads.

 Deployment